aligajani/ansible-playbooks-laravel-5/README.md

 ##### Running

+_Please watch the video in the earlier step to understand Ansible, especially if you're a beginner._.

-The first thing you should do is update your domain name in `/roles/nginx/vars/main.yml`.
+Once you've set Ansible up, you must update your domain name in `/roles/nginx/vars/main.yml`.

 Then run the provisioner using the following command from the `ansible-playbooks-laravel-5/` directory: